 Many small or rural hospitals do not have a neurologist available to diagnose and treat stroke patients.
 Wesley Medical Center’s virtual network program helps connect our physicians with patients in our world-class hospitals with a highly trained neurologist 24/7.

 The virtual network program uses a mobile ‘robot,’ which has an onboard computer, monitor, high-resolution camera and microphone.
 Within minutes, the local physician and patient can communicate with an experienced neurologist who can view the patient’s symptoms and discuss them with the local physician and patient.
 Medical data, including imaging scans, can also be transmitted.
 The local physician and neurologist can then develop a treatment plan.

 Talk to your doctor to learn more about stroke care and your risk of developing stroke.
 Call (316) 962-DOCS to find a doctor who specializes in stroke care.

-Acute Neurology virtual health care through the WesleyCare Virtual Health provides access to Wesley Medical Center and its expert neurologists.
+Acute Neurology virtual network care through the WesleyCare Virtual Network provides access to Wesley Medical Center and its expert neurologists.
 Using the same technology and program support as the network’s award-winning stroke care, our experts are now expanding their neurological services.

-Virtual Health consults are available for any acute neurological condition present within 48 hours of patients being admitted to partner facilities.
+Virtual Network consults are available for any acute neurological condition present within 48 hours of patients being admitted to partner facilities.
 Examples include but are not limited to: